-Fatigue monitoring provides the data that are used to identify fatigue-related hazards.
-A variety of types of data can be useful and robust FSMS processes use multiple data sources [30].
-Since shift work is a recognised cause of fatigue, monitoring rosters (planned and worked) is central.
-Fatigue levels associated with a roster can be predicted, monitored in real time, or identified by using appropriate investigation methods after an incident or accident.
+Fatigue monitoring provides the data that are used to identify fatigue-related hazards and to track the effectiveness of the controls and mitigations in place in different units.

+A variety of types of data can be useful and robust FSMS processes use multiple data sources [32].
+Since shift work is a recognised cause of fatigue, monitoring rosters is central.
+Both planned rosters and actual shifts worked need to be monitored.
+Differences between these two sources of data often highlight unexpected causes of fatigue (for example, frequent unplanned shift extensions, shift swapping, etc.) Fatigue levels associated with a roster can be predicted, monitored in real time, or identified after an incident or accident, using appropriate investigation methods.

-The amount and complexity of data need to be commensurate with the expected levels of fatigue and the associated risk of harm to patients and/or nurses.
+The amount and complexity of data needs to be commensurate with the expected levels of fatigue and the associated risk of harm to patients and/or nurses.
 For example, a series of fatigue reports identifying concerns with a particular roster might lead to a survey of all nurses who work the roster, to see how widespread the concerns are, and/or to a study monitoring the sleep and fatigue of nurses across the roster.
 Each of these additional data sources requires additional resources, both human and financial.

 The aim is to have a robust set of routine data sources that can be used to trigger more intensive data gathering as required.
-Multiple sources of data are already available in DHBs, but additional resourcing may be required to analyse them to appropriately to identify fatigue hazards.
+Multiple sources of data are already available in DHBs, but additional resourcing may be required to analyse them appropriately to identify fatigue hazards.
+The following examples are not a required list, nor an exhaustive one.